albionlawrence/fluid_lectures/Book/_build/html/_sources/chapter2/Diffusion.md

 	D_t T = D_{temp} \nabla^2 T
 $$

-where $D_{temp}$ is the *thermal diffusivity*.
-(Actually in the ocean and atmosphere a slightly differnt quantity known as *potential temperature* is used, but that is a longer story).
+where $D_{temp}$ is the *thermal diffusivity* (do not confuse it with a derivative operator such as $D_t$.
+Unfortunately this notation is canonical in the literature).
+Actually in the ocean and atmosphere a slightly differnt quantity known as *potential temperature* is used, but that is a longer story.

 These equations are known as *advection-diffusion* equations.
-Advection referrs to the ${\vec v}\cdot{\vec nabla} T$ term in $D_t$, describing the time derivative of the quanity along a fluid trajectory; without diffusion, blobs of a quantity move with the fluid.
+Advection refers to the ${\vec v}\cdot{\vec \nabla} T$ term in $D_t$, describing the time derivative of the quanity along a fluid trajectory; without diffusion, blobs of a quantity move with the fluid.
 If $D = 0$ and the velocity is constant in the $x$ direction for example,

 $$
 	T(x,t) = T(x - vt)